vicmmer/What-is-a-strain/README.md

 **filter_tsv_file.py** : The tsv file created from fastAni needs some filtering as it includes entries that a) were comparisons between the same subsample yielding a result of 100, b)were comparisons between different strains.
 Therefore we want to make 3 different tsv files from the original tsv file.
 One tsv for SampleA only, one for SampleB only, and one for the comparisons between A and B. The output includes the tsv file for sampleA (SRR26772099.tsv), sampleB(SRR26772116.tsv) and between samples (mixed.tsv)

+The outputs SRR26772099.tsv, SRR26772116.tsv and mixed.tsv are used as input for PART TWO: R COMPONENT
 ## PART TWO: R COMPONENT

 ### StatAnalysisTentative.R